A Bluetooth car adaptor can bring new life, phone calls, wireless music and safer driving to older cars.

 - No built-in ground loop (the BTC460 had it but can’t find it for sale)

 The last comment on the Kinivo BTC450?

 We recommend it because we’ve used it and it’s never failed.
 Easy to recommend this one.
 If you need a ground loop they do a model with it included.

-This one you can trust us on, because we own it.
-Check out more reviews on Amazon
+This one we own.
+Check out more reviews

 Seems unfair to feature 3 x wired, 2 x FM transmitters and only 1 x battery-powered option.
 So, we present our final recommendation for a Bluetooth car kit as the TaoTronics adaptor.